mattwebdev/Retro-Game-Revival/README.md

 ## 🕹️ Featured Games

-- **Joust** - The classic medieval aerial combat game where knights joust on flying ostriches
-- **Pong** - The game that started it all, recreated with modern physics
+- **Pong** - The game that started it all, recreated with modern physics and AI
 - **Snake** - The timeless mobile game that defined a generation
+- **Breakout** - Smash your way through colorful blocks with perfect angles
+- **Spacewar!** - The original 2-player space combat game that started it all (1962)
 - **Asteroids** - Blast through space in this vector graphics masterpiece
 - **Frogger** - Navigate through traffic and rivers in this arcade classic
+- **Tetris** - Coming soon!
+The ultimate block-stacking challenge
-- **Breakout** - Smash your way through colorful blocks
+- **Platformer** - Coming soon!
+Jump, run, and collect your way to victory
-- **Space Shooter** - Defend Earth from alien invaders
-- **Cave Runner** - Dodge obstacles in this fast-paced adventure
-- **Maze Runner** - Navigate through challenging labyrinths

 ## 📚 Educational Value